aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 * * * * *  root /home/karen/backup.sh
 * * * * *  root /tmp/test.py
 ```
-the asterisks, means that the scripts will run every minute of every hour of every day of every month, regardless of the day of the week.
+The asterisks mean that the scripts will run every minute of every hour of every day of every month, regardless of the day of the week.
-I'm going to test both `test.py` and `backup.sh` script for a reverse shell.
+I'm going to test both `test.py` and `backup.sh` scripts for a reverse shell.

 Starting with `test.py`.
 ```bash